Hospice Care Defined

 Medicare does provide certain coverage for services known as "hospice" care.
 Hospice care is specifically provided for terminally ill patients, and does not contemplate care for patients who are likely to recover from illnesses, regardless of severity.
 Hospice care generally involves the process of managing an illness and not curing an illness.
 The rules covering hospice care are detailed and also vary from state to state.

 Generally, the following requirements must be met for coverage to exist.
-First, there must be a certification from a physician that the patient is expected to die within 6 months.
-Second, the patient must receive normal hospice services and not other kinds of services that are not normally supplied by a hospice.
+First, there must be a certification from a physician that the patient is expected to die in 6 months.
+Second, the patient must receive normal hospice services and not other kinds of services not normally supplied by a hospice.
 Third, the hospice facility must be certified and approved by Medicare.

 Some examples of actual covered hospice services include: pain relief, nursing care, social services, drugs, physical, speech or vocational therapy, medical equipment, counseling, and physician's services related to the patient's terminal condition.